-The main game itself was very much in the style of Space Harrier and Outrun but with more detail in the graphics for a C64 game.
+The main game itself was apparently very much in the style of Space Harrier and Outrun with its object scaling, but with more detail in the graphics.
 This may have been for particular parts of the game, but overall it was more of a RPG/Adventure game.

 Vale Of Shadows wasn’t completed or released because the company couldn’t pay its workers.
-The company went into liquidation and was immediately reformed.
-Though sadly after this, all the artists had left and the game got shelved from then on.
+The company went into liquidation and immediately reformed.
+Though sadly after this, all the artists had left and Vale of Shadows was shelved.

 In 2010, Paul Drury produced a Desert Island Disks feature with Neil Thompson who mentioned his involvement in the C64/PC versions of the game…

 “Vale of Shadows , for the C64 and PC, was a kind of Elven fantasy, where you created a character and went on quests.
 I spent months designing the Elves and the system whereby you could change their appearance but it just never went anywhere.”